 2. Donate unused products.
 First check to see if the material is still useable (not expired or damaged).
 If the product is still useable, contact local community groups to see if you can donate it.

 3. Bring material to the York County Solid Waste Authority’s (YCSWA) Free Annual HHW Collection Event.
 YCSWA conducts a yearly HHW Collection Event on the first Saturday of May from 9:00 AM to 1:00 PM.
 In 2020, the HHW Event will be held on May 2.
 There is no fee for York County residents to participate.
 Businesses and government entities are not eligible to participate.
 The Authority provides this service as part of our integrated waste management system and through a grant from the Pennsylvania Department of Environmental Protection.
 After collection, HHW is transported to hazardous waste facilities that safely manage, and whenever possible, recycle the materials collected.
 Click here for a list of items accepted at the YCSWA Annual HHW Collection Event.

 4. Use the “At Your Door Special Collection” for HHW.
 Any time of year, York County residents can properly manage their HHW using the “At Your Door Special Collection”, a service offered by Waste Management (WM) Curbside, LLC.
 YCSWA entered into an agreement with WM Curbside, LLC to offer this program to York County residents.
 Funding for the program is generated by York County Resource Recovery Center tipping fees, a grant from the Pennsylvania Department of Environmental Protection and the $15 co-pay required of participants.
 York County residents may schedule two pick-ups per home, per calendar year and request up to two kit bags per pick-up.
-For more information including a list materials accepted and to schedule an HHW pick-up, please go to www.wmatyourdoor.com.
+For more information including a list of materials accepted and to schedule an HHW pick-up, please call Waste Management at 1-800-449-7587.

 5. With the exception of mercury thermometers and thermostats which are not accepted at the York County Resource Recovery Center (RRC) and must be managed using one of the above options, as a last resort, you may legally discard of HHW in your regular trash or bring it to the RRC for disposal (click here for YCRRC tipping fee information), provided: